Do not have an account?

 Note:2

 ITR-4 (Sugam) is not mandatory.
-It is a simplified return form to be used by an Assessee, at his option, if he is eligible to declare Profits and Gains from Business and Profession on presumptive basis u/s 44AD, 44ADA or 44AE.
+It is a simplified return form to be used by an Assessee, at his option, if he is eligible to declare Profits and Gains from Business and Profession on presumptive basis u/s 44AD, 44ADA or 44AE of Income Tax Act,1961.

 1. Form 16A – Certificate u/s 203 of the Income Tax Act, 1961 for TDS on Income other than Salary